UPMC Physician Resources

 - Develop plan for acquiring new surgical skills

-Dr. Snyderman has no relationships with proprietary entities producing healthcare goods or services.
+Dr. Snyderman has financial interests with the following proprietary entity or entities producing health care goods or services as indicated below:

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The University of Pittsburgh School of Medicine designates this educational activity for a maximum of 1.0 AMA PRA Category 1 CreditsTM.
+The University of Pittsburgh School of Medicine designates this educational activity for a maximum of 1.0 AMA PRA Category 1 CreditsTM and self-assessment credits toward Part 2 of the ABS MOC Program.
 Each physician should only claim credit commensurate with the extent of their participation in the activity.

 Other health care professionals are awarded (0.1) continuing education units (CEU) which are equivalent to 1.0 contact hours.